mwermelinger/kattis-guide/input.md

 Some problems require the output to be formatted in a special way, e.g. without a space between values, or with a certain number of digits after the decimal point.

-The easiest way to cope with many such cases is to learn using Python's f-strings.
+If output items are not separated by spaces, you can use `print(..., end='')` or string concatenation.
+However, often the easiest way to cope with much of output formatting is to use Python's f-strings.

 - [Statistics](https://open.kattis.com/problems/statistics) (8 LOC):
 Compute the highest, lowest and range of the given values.